 In 1999, I entered the History Program at Kansas State University and earned an MA two years later.
 After graduate school, I served as the Staff Historian for the Congressional Medal of Honor Society on a two-year contract to organize their archives.
 After my contract ended, I moved on and went to work for an antique business in Springfield, VA where I built and managed their eBay business.

-In 2006, I started my own research and antiques business and enjoyed every minute of it.
+In 2006, I started my own research business and enjoyed every minute of it.
 I located and scanned documents for Navy Veterans who were trying to obtain benefits based on their service in Vietnam.
 I also scanned World War II and Korean War unit records for the children of veterans who wanted to know what their fathers did in the war.
 In 2009, The Naval Historical Foundation became a client and I went to work finding historical photographs for The Cold War Gallery that they were building at the National Museum of the United States Navy.

 I eventually saw a job opening at The Naval History and Heritage Command and went to work as an historian.
 From 2010-2015, I interviewed over 100 active duty officers, sailors and veterans, answered historical inquiries from the Office of the Chief of Naval Operations, Congressional Staffs and the public, and wrote entries in the Dictionary of American Naval Fighting Ships.
 The most interesting times were when I interviewed sailors on a destroyer off the coast of Virginia and aviators on a carrier crossing the Atlantic.
 I also worked with the staff of the Navy Museum to identify artifacts and ended up marrying one of the curators.